run2bizdocs/documentation/en-us/docs/4biz-helium/processes/portfolio-and-catalog/use/link-activity-to-service-contract.md

-have registered certain functionalities, such as: having permission to access the Portfolio and Catalog Management functions, having the portfolio with registered services, having the contract linked to the service, , currency, condition of operation, set the calendar, the time of attendance, email templates, workflow and searches.
+have registered certain functionalities, such as: having permission to access the Portfolio and Catalog Management functions, having the portfolio with registered services, having the contract linked to the service, , currency, condition of operation, set the calendar, the time of attendance, email templates, tracker and searches.
 In addition, you must have already defined the service contract attributes.

 Procedure